MainulDip/iOS-study/SwiftLanguageTour/swift-basic-103-oop.md

     }
 }

 // to utilize deinit, class instantiation should be keept inside optional variable.
-If deinitialization is not necessary, then could be referenced with regular variable like -> var shape = NameeShape(name: "SomeNames") var shape: NamedShape? = NamedShape(name : "Some Names") shape?.numberOfSides = 7
+If de-initialization is not necessary, then could be referenced with regular variable like -> var shape = NameeShape(name: "SomeNames") var shape: NamedShape? = NamedShape(name : "Some Names") shape?.numberOfSides = 7